U-Motion: Learned Point Cloud Video Compression with U-Structured Temporal Context Generation

 \section{Conclusion}

-We present U-Motion, a unified PCV codec achieving state-of-the-art performance for both attributes and geometry.
-The key innovation is to employ U-Structured motion estimation to capture motions of different scales under rate constraints.
-We also propose a novel context detach and restore module for efficient coding of motion and latent features.
-We show U-Motion's applicability to both geometry and attribute, achieving significant gains over state-of-the-art methods.
-Our future work includes multi-frame training to alleviate error-propagation, reducing K-NN complexity for motion compensation and pretraining for U-Inter.
+We present U-Motion, a PCV codec employing both U-structured temporal prediction and coarse-to-fine spatial prediction.
+The key innovation in U-Motion is its U-inter module, combining multi-scale motion estimation, fine-to-coarse motion propagation and coarse-to-fine predictive coding of motion, to enable effective multi-scale motion compensation under rate constraints.
+We show U-Motion's applicability to geometry and attribute, achieving significant gains over state-of-the-art methods.
+Our future work includes multi-frame training to alleviate error-propagation and reducing K-NN complexity for motion compensation.

 \maketitlesupplementary